chenyyx/Kaggle/README.md

 # Kaggle
-Hope you become a person like -- a kaggler.
+Hope you become a person like me -- a kaggler.